 How to sell your property

-The task of selling your home can feel as big as the property itself, and coronavirus has only added another layer of complexity – including the possibility of 'virtual' viewings.
-In this guide we'll tell you how to value your property, explain the true costs when selling, help with choosing an estate agent and share tips to get the maximum price.
+Sometimes the task of selling your home can feel as big as the property itself, and coronavirus has only added another layer of complexity – including the possibility of 'virtual' viewings.
+In this guide, we'll discuss having your home valued, the costs of selling, tips on choosing an estate agent and ideas for getting the maximum price.